 Marije Pöpping is a visionary creative, dreamer, and founder of Studio POPPING.

-“Growing up near the national park De Veluwe in The Netherlands, I’ve always felt connected to nature.
-I would often venture in the forest to find small, magical details that captivated me: a patch of soft moss in beautiful hues or the shimmering of light in a meandering creek.
-Even as a child, I felt an urge to lose myself in nature’s materials, patterns and forms, to find beauty in its smallest wonders.
+"Growing up near the national park De Veluwe in the Netherlands, I have always felt connected to nature.
+I would wander through the forest, drawn to small, almost unnoticed details: a patch of moss in shifting hues, the way light moved across a quiet stream.
+Even then, I felt an instinct to lose myself in natural forms, textures, and patterns.
+To find beauty in what was easily overlooked.

-Yet, for a long time I felt there was no room for this sensitivity in a world that valued efficiency over wonder.
-I saw it as something insignificant rather than an asset.
-I started pushing myself to meet expectations that never truly resonated with me.
-By the time I was 27, I found myself completely burned out.
+For a long time, I believed there was little space for this sensitivity in a world that values efficiency over wonder.
+I began to see it as something insignificant, rather than an asset.
+I pushed myself to meet expectations that never truly resonated with me, until, at the age of twenty-seven, I found myself burned out.

 What most people ask me about